Coronavirus (COVID-19): working and businesses

 If an employee tests positive for COVID-19

 When anyone tests positive for COVID-19, Public Health contacts them directly.
 Public Health works with the person to identify all their close contacts and conduct a risk assessment to determine if any of their close contacts need to self-isolate or if a business needs to take additional safety steps.

 Public Health directly contacts anyone who needs to self-isolate.
-In some cases, this means Public Health contacts the person's employer if they were at work when they might have been contagious.
+Public Health only contacts the person's employer if they need to for contact tracing and investigation.

 If Public Health doesn't contact your workplace, that means they decided the risk to people in your workplace was low.
 You don't need to do anything if Public Health doesn't contact you and any employees who weren't directly contacted can continue going to work.

 If an employee needs to stay home, their employer can't ask them for a doctor's note.
 The employee contacts their employer when Public Health clears them to return to work.

-Employers don't need to close their business if one of the employees tests positive for COVID-19.
-They do need to make sure employees are monitoring their health.
+Employers don't need to close their business if 1 of their employees has tested positive for COVID-19.
+They do need to make sure employees monitor their health.